-Approved by Committee on Licensure on May 12, 2020
+Approved by Committee on Licensure on February 6, 2023

-Approved by the Public Policy Committee on May 18, 2020
+Approved by the Public Policy and Practice Committee on March 3, 2023

-Adopted by the Board of Direction on July 11, 2020
+Adopted by the Board of Direction on July 22, 2023

 Licensure as a Professional Engineer is based upon three components: education, experience, and examination.
 Historically, much attention has been given to the structure and contents of the education and examination components, but less attention has been placed on the nature of the required experience component.